rei/rei-cedar-docs/docs/patterns/validation-notifications/Readme.md

   - Be available as programmatically-discernible text
   - Be meaningful
   - Use clear and simple language
   - Use meaningful colors and iconography
+  - Be as concise as possible
 - **Must Not**
   - Rely solely on references to sensory characteristics (for example, "round button" or "button to the right")
 - **Should**